Search by Keyword

 George warmly credits his mother Louise Harrison for the above mentioned lyric to complete the song.
 He elicited her help, no doubt, at the time he discovered his original written lyrics at his parents home.
 George also added another verse to the song in 1968 consisting of the lyrics, “Everywhere there's lots of piggies/ playing piggy pranks/ you can see them on their trotters/ at the piggy banks/ paying piggy thanks/ to thee Pig Brother.”

 The writings of author George Orwell were definitely playing a big part in the lyrics of “Piggies,” most noteworthy being his 1945 classic “Animal Farm” which similarly infused political views into the storyline.
 In this popular novel, the pigs decree that "all animals are equal, but some animals are more equal than others," a humorous but disturbing thought that George expanded on in his song.
 And as evidenced in the newly written verse mentioned above, George's inclusion of the lyric “Pig Brother” was undoubtedly a sly reference to the “Big Brother” theme of George Orwell's final masterpiece “1984,” which Harrison even mentioned in his 1971 appearance on the Dick Cavett Show.
-George, however, decided to omit this extra verse when the song was recorded, premiering it on stage during his December, 1991 Japan tour.
+George, however, decided to omit this extra verse when the song was recorded, premiering it on stage during his December, 1991 tour of Japan.

 Someone else appears to have had a small part in writing the lyrics as well.
 “I gave George a couple of lines about forks and knives and eating bacon,” stated John Lennon in 1980.
 George appeared to be a little hesitant about the “bacon” reference for some reason, he awkwardly replacing the phrase with “clutching forks and knives to cut their pork chops” when he recorded the initial demo version in mid 1968.